 “Abali!
 Return to the spirit world, the one who wears your mask has committed an abomination.”
-In an instant the mask broke in two and an handsome but petrified face was revealed.
-“You seduced a married woman, for this you shall never have a heir of your blood and your moons shall be shortened.
+In an instant, the mask broke in two and a handsome but petrified face was revealed.
+“You seduced a married woman, for this you shall never have an heir of your blood and your moons shall be shortened.
 Okafor!”

 The other Gods descended and every God had a judgement for everybody.
 All were judged and punished justly, nobody was spared, not even Ekwu.
-She was fund of stealing her husband’s palm wine and drinking it alone, a minor crime but her tongue was cursed to be numb for a whole week, 5 market days.
-But her husband had unjustly acquired the farm land of a poor man, who committed suicide as a result, in return his hands were taken by the Gods and they ordered that he returned the farm.
+She was fond of stealing her husband’s palm wine and drinking it alone, a minor crime but her tongue was cursed to be numb for a whole week, 5 market days.
+But her husband had unjustly acquired the farmland of a poor man, who committed suicide as a result, in return, his hands were taken by the Gods and they ordered that he returned the farm.